Planting calendar

 June Planting Guide for Los Angeles Gardens: Raised Beds, Containers & In-Ground

-In June, Los Angeles gardeners can focus on warm-season crops that thrive in the Mediterranean climate.
-Plant heat-tolerant vegetables and herbs directly in raised beds, containers, or in-ground, while starting some fall crops indoors to extend your harvest season.
+In June, Los Angeles gardeners can focus on warm-season crops that thrive in the summer heat.
+Plant heat-tolerant vegetables and herbs directly in raised beds, containers, or in-ground for a productive garden.
+Avoid frost-sensitive seedlings and prepare for consistent watering as temperatures rise.

 Plant now (quick list)

-Tomatoes, Peppers, Eggplants, Basil, Swiss chard, Okra, Cucumbers, Beans
+Tomatoes, Peppers, Eggplants, Basil, Okra, Sweet potatoes, Beans, Melons

 Plant now